 My own son, for example, has scored very low in some areas, but very high in others.
 Different types of tests have placed his “mental age” at dramatically different levels.
 What can a single IQ score tell you about that?

-There are a number of types of intelligence that never get tested at all, such as body-kinesthetic, interpersonal skills, and artistic and musical aptitude.
+There are several types of intelligence that never get tested at all, such as body-kinesthetic, interpersonal skills, and artistic and musical aptitude.
 Instead, these IQ tests usually focus on the very narrow fields of logical-mathematical aptitude and language skills.

 Another problem is the cultural bias inherent in tests.
 They assume a familiarity or agreement with certain norms.
 Where else would they come up with such bizarre questions as “Why do most people prefer automobiles over bicycles?”